jordanmerrick/shortcutsdirectory/README.md

 This repository contains user-submitted workflows for [Workflow for iOS](https://itunes.apple.com/us/app/workflow/id915249334?mt=8&uo=4&at=10l64N).

+All workflows are located in the **workflows/** directory.
+Each workflow includes a README with information about it.

 ## Downloading workflows

+You don't need a GitHub account or be familiar with [Git](https://en.wikipedia.org/wiki/Git) to download workflows.

+- If you're viewing the repository on GitHub, select the workflow file you want and then tap **Download**
-You can quickly clone the repository using an app like [Working Copy](https://itunes.apple.com/us/app/working-copy-powerful-git-client/id896694807?mt=8&uo=4&at=10l64N) (one of my favorite iOS apps).
-You don't need to be familiar with [Git](https://en.wikipedia.org/wiki/Git) to do this or even have a GitHub account.
+- You can clone the repository using an app like [Working Copy](https://itunes.apple.com/us/app/working-copy-powerful-git-client/id896694807?mt=8&uo=4&at=10l64N) (one of my favorite iOS apps)

+## Submitting a workflow

+See the [Contributing guide](ONTRIBUTING.md) for instructions on submitting a new workflow (or updating an existing one).
+A GitHub account is required.